 Kaiser Permanente Medical Center

-The hospital has 327 beds and serves over 250,000 Kaiser Foundation Health Plan (KFHP) members in Santa Clara County and is a major affiliated hospital of the Stanford University School of Medicine.
+The 327-bed hospital serves over 250,000 members in Santa Clara County.
 Kaiser Permanente Medical Center has independent residency programs in Internal Medicine, Obstetrics and Gynecology, and Podiatry.
-These are complemented by residents in other specialties from Stanford University including pediatric and general surgery residents.
+These are complemented by Stanford University residents in other specialties, including pediatric and general surgery.

-Health Management Organizations are an integral part of health care delivery in California.
-Approximately one out of every three Northern Californians is a member of the Kaiser system; this number continues to grow.
-Kaiser’s integrated delivery system has been a model for national health care reform and quality improvement.
+Health Management Organizations are an integral part of healthcare delivery, and 1 in 3 Northern Californians is a member of the Kaiser system.
+Kaiser’s integrated delivery has been a model for national reform.
 Numerous opportunities exist for research and quality improvement projects within the organization.

 Santa Clara Valley Medical Center

-Education is of primary importance at Santa Clara Valley Medical Center.
-The hospital has a full affiliation with the Stanford University School of Medicine, and as a major county teaching hospital, playing a significant role in residency education.
-The departments of internal medicine, obstetrics/gynecology, radiology, and pathology maintain their own, independent residency programs.
+Education is of primary importance at Santa Clara Valley Medical Center, and the departments of internal medicine, obstetrics/gynecology, radiology, and pathology maintain their own independent residency programs.